Identification of Incomplete Preferences: Binary Choice

 \subsubsection{Imperfect Instruments}

-The assumption that $Z$ is independent of the distribution of the utilities in $\mathcal{U}$ is a strong assumption that can be relaxed to certain extent explained here. \cite{NevoRosen} introduced the notion of imperfect instrumental variables in a linear regression model with endogenous regressors.
+One can, to a certain extent, relax the assumption that $Z$ is independent of the distribution of the utilities in $\mathcal{U}$ as explained in what follows. \cite{NevoRosen} introduced the notion of imperfect instrumental variables in a linear regression model with endogenous regressors.
 In their context, an imperfect instrumental variable is a variable $Z$ correlated with the error term of the regression but to a much lesser degree than it is correlated with the endogenous regressor. \cite{NevoRosen} show that, under some conditions, imperfect instruments can lead to partial identification of the regression parameters.
 We adapt the idea of imperfect instrumental variables to our model.
 Define the following quantities:

 and

 When Z is independent of preference parameters, as in Definition \ref{def:IV}, $\delta_0 = \delta_1 = 0$ and one has a perfect instrument.
 If $Z$ is not a perfect instrument, $\delta_0$ and $\delta_1$ measure the sensitivity of the utilities to changes in the value of the instrument $Z$.